Founder and Editor-in-Chief

 Featured columnist Richard Press is the grandson of J. Press founder Jacobi Press, and worked at the family company from 1959-1991, untimately serving as president.
 He also spent four years as president and CEO of FR Tripler & Company.
 A graduate of Dartmouth, he currently resides on the Upper East Side of Manhattan.

 Special correspondent G. Bruce Boyer attended Moravian College and Lehigh University, where he took a master’s degree in English.
 He has served as men’s fashion editor of Town & Country, and is currently a contributing editor at The Rake.
 Boyer is also the author of several books on menswear, including the 1985 classic “Elegance.”
-His latest tome, on Gary Cooper, will be published in October 2011.
+His latest tome, on Gary Cooper, was published in October 2011.

 Contributing writer W. David Marx is a journalist living in Tokyo whose work has appeared in GQ, Brutus, Nylon and Best Music Writing 2009, among other publications.
 He is currently Chief Editor of web journal Néojaponisme and formerly an editor of Tokion and the Harvard Lampoon.